-It’s said that the average American office worker can use as many as 10,000 sheets of paper every year.When you factor in every person in every office, that’s an awful lot of trees – isn’t it?
+It’s said that the average American office worker uses as many as 10,000 sheets of paper every year.When you factor in every person in every office, that’s an awful lot of trees – isn’t it?
 But this figure doesn’t have to be set in stone.
 There are ways in which we can edge toward a paperless (or near-paperless) future, with very good reasons for doing so.

 One big area in which you could make inroads into your paper consumption is when it comes to your finances.
 The wonders of modern technology mean that your ‘books’ no longer need to be encyclopedia-rescue works that gather dust on the shelf.